 - Steroid Injection – Steroid injections can provide pain relief for a single troublesome joint, by reducing the inflammation in the joint.
 Steroid injections can be given to wrist joint, however, these injections carry a risk and do not usually provide anything other than short term pain relief.
-See having a steroid injection
+See our information sheet on Having a steroid injection.

 What operations can help?

 Wrist denervation: This is thought to help by dividing the nerves that innervate the lining of the wrist joint (wrist joint capsule).
 It does not divide the important nerves that give your wrist and hand sensation or movement.

 Proximal row carpectomy: This involves removing the three bones from the wrist (scaphoid, lunate and triquetrum) and permitting the capitate bone to move with the end of the radius bone.
 Not all degrees of arthritis are suitable for this procedure.